 Particulate matter

 Emissions of PM occur from both housed and free-range or grazing livestock.
 However, emission measurements have focused on housed livestock, and a general lack of available information in the scientific literature means that EFs that are specific to free-range or grazing livestock are not available.
 The processes that give rise to emissions from housed poultry are similar to those for free-range poultry.
 So, when calculating PM emissions using the Tier 1 default EFs, it is good practice to use the housed livestock EFs for estimating emissions from both housed and free-range poultry.
 For other livestock types, grazing animals are not considered to be subject to the same processes for PM emissions as those within livestock housing.
-So it is good practice to apply the Tier 1 EFs to housed livestock only.
+So, it is good practice to apply the Tier 1 EFs to housed livestock only.
+Therefore, for livestock (other than poultry) spending only a certain proportion of the year in housing (Xhous), PM emissions using Tier 1 EFs should be calculated for each category as:

+Epollutant = AAP ´ EFpollutant ´ Xhous

 Knowledge of a variety of different parameters is important in order to determine emissions of PM, of which the most decisive parameters are feeding conditions, animal activity and bedding material.
 The PM10 and PM2.5 EFs are based on the most up-to-date literature.
 Takai et al. (1998) and Winkel et al. (2015) and the overviews of publications presented therein are the main sources for the EFs.
 Recently undertaken studies present smaller EFs than those derived from Takai et al. (1998); therefore, around 50 % of the EFs have been updated.
 This decrease could be explained by changes in livestock management practices.
-The footnote of Error!
-Reference source not found. provides a complete list of the studies considered and annex 1 provides a detailed description.
+The footnote of Table3-5 provides a complete list of the studies considered and annex 1 provides a detailed description.

-Table 33-5 Default Tier 1 estimates of EF for particle emissions from livestock husbandry (housing)
+Table 3-5 Default Tier 1 estimates of EF for particle emissions from livestock husbandry (housing)